gershwin-os/applications/README.md

 # Gershwin Applications

-This repository automates the installation of GNUstep Applications on Debian, utilizing submodules for a streamlined setup.
+This repository automates the installation of Gershwin Applications.

 ### Requirements